Minimotif Miner: Description

 Typical results of MnM predict more than 50 new minimotifs for a protein query.
 A major limitation in this type of analysis is that the low sequence complexity of short minimotifs produces false positive predictions where the sequence occurs in a protein by random chance and not because it contains the predicted function.
 MnM 3.0 introduces a library of advanced heuristics and filters, which enable vast reduction of false positive predictions.
 These filters use minimotif complexity, protein surface location, molecular processes, cellular processes, protein-protein interactions, and genetic interactions.
-We recently combined all of these heuristics into a single, compound filter which makes significant progress toward solving this problem with high accuracy of minimotif prediction as measured by a performance benchmarking study which evaluated both sensitivity and specificity.
+These heuristics have recently been combined into a single, compound filter, making significant progress toward solving this problem with high accuracy of minimotif prediction as measured by a performance benchmarking study which evaluated both sensitivity and specificity.